Too many young people, and adults, grow up in homes in which there is too much anger. What can you do if this is true for your family?

 What can you do if there is too much anger in your family?

-A first step might be to fill out the free anger journal that you can find by scrolling down the page here.
+A first step might be to start an anger journal.
 A journal recording the instances of anger in your household over a period of one or several days can increase your clarity about the anger patterns: when it occurs, from whom, in response to what triggers, and to gain what ends.

 If the anger is coming from you, learn to exit asap from any situation that triggers even the beginnings of angry responses.
 Calm down, and then return to re-address the situation in a friendly talking voice.
 Look to solve the problem instead of to criticize or blame anyone.